VidushiSingh56/Minor_Project/README.md

 3. If successful, you will be redirected to the **Home page**.
 4. Click **Logout** to end the session.
 5. Trying to access the Home page after logout will redirect to **Login**.
+## **JWT Usage**
+- Upon successful login, the server generates a JWT token, which is stored in the frontend (e.g., in localStorage or cookies).
+This token is required for accessing protected routes, ensuring secure user sessions.
 ---

 ## 🎯 **Future Improvements**